cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 0 directories, 2 files
 ```

-Lets try to understand what are these keys are used for in a very high-level overview that is relevant to our topic:
+Lets try to understand what these keys are used for in a very high-level overview that is relevant to our topic:

 - `.vkey` / **Public Verification Key** : Is used to derive a **Cardano** wallet address, a wallet address is basically the hash string value that you share to other users to provide them a way to send `ADA` / `tADA` or other assets in the **Cardano** blockchain into your wallet.